 Replace The Radiator

 Like the head gasket, I wouldn’t recommend any general user to replace their radiator on their own.
-If you’re confident enough to do it yourself, follow another video tutorial from ChrisFix:

 How Much Does It Cost To Fix Boiling Coolant Reservoir?